simonc56/rtorrent-disk-checker/README.md

 #### New features in this version, compared to Jadrivas version :

 - settings : maximum size quota for folders
-- settings : minimum number of seeders before deletion
+- settings : minimum number of seeders
 - allow torrents added in stopped state
 - allow system.file.allocate = 1
 - test is done on every torrents folders, not just /
 - slack notifications
+- no permanent cache update needed

 ## Script Explanation